-The Senior Managers and service delivery staff on all levels utilize the Client Information System (CIS) to evaluate and compare data.
-Senior Managers utilize the CIS data to direct agency operations, including those specifically identified in the Strategic Management Plan.
-Service delivery staff utilize the CIS as a case management tool.
-The CIS provides status reports that assist the Counselors and Senior Managers in monitoring the progress of meeting performance measures which include referrals received, referrals processed, eligibility determinations, individualized service plans developed, cases successful closured and total served.
+The Senior Managers and service delivery staff on all levels utilize the Case Management System to evaluate and compare data.
+Senior Managers utilize data from the Case Management System to direct agency operations, including the performance measures that were specifically identified in the Strategic Management Plan.
+Service delivery staff utilize the Case Management System as a case management tool.
+The Case Management System provides status reports that assist the Counselors and Senior Managers in monitoring the progress of meeting performance measures which include - but are not limited to - referrals received, referrals processed, eligibility determinations, individualized service plans developed, cases successful closed and total served.